-- MATH 323.
-Calculus III or a Science Elective chosen from courses that meet the General Education Laboratory Science requirement (L) - 6.
-Free Electives 12 or 14 credits
+- - MATH 323, Calculus III or a science elective chosen from courses that meet the General Education Laboratory Science requirement

 At least four credits must be in liberal arts and science.
 At most one free elective in liberal arts and science may be taken pass/fail instead of a letter grade.
-At most 2 credits of activity/wellness (S & Y, or B) may be used as free elective credit.
+At most 2 credits of activity/wellness may be used as free elective credit.